gwangil-choi/cubrid-manual/ko/admin/admin_utils.rst

         Num_mvcc_snapshot_ext:
         Time_obj_lock_acquire_time:

-    The following are the explanation about the above statistical information.
-You can find the statistic category (database module), the name, the stat type and a brief description for each statistic.
+    :red:`The following are the explanation about the above statistical information.
+You can find the statistic category (database module), the name, the stat type and a brief description for each statistic.`

-    There are several types of statistic, based on how they are collected:
+    :red:`There are several types of statistic, based on how they are collected` :

-    *  Accumulator: The stat values are incremented whenever the tracked action happens.
+    *  :red:`Accumulator: The stat values are incremented whenever the tracked action happens.`
-    *  Counter/timer: The stat tracks both the number and the duration of an action.
-Also biggest and average duration are tracked.
+    *  :red:`Counter/timer: The stat tracks both the number and the duration of an action.
+Also biggest and average duration are tracked.`
-    *  Snapshot: The stat is peeked from database.
+    *  :red:`Snapshot: The stat is peeked from database.`
-    *  Complex: The stat tracks multiple values for an action, separated by various attributes.
+    *  :red:`Complex: The stat tracks multiple values for an action, separated by various attributes.`

-    Most statistics are accumulators (they are incremented when an action happens).
+    :red:`Most statistics are accumulators (they are incremented when an action happens).
 Other statistics can be counter/timers (they track both number of actions and their duration), some are peeked from database (snapshot) and some are computed based on other values.
-Lastly, there are several complex statistics which track detailed information on some operations.
+Lastly, there are several complex statistics which track detailed information on some operations.`

     +------------------+------------------------------------------+----------------+-----------------------------------------------------------------------+
     | Category         | Item                                     | Stat type      |  Description                                                          |